Journalists aren’t immune to the horrors of terrorism, but we do become numb over the years.

 As the decades roll by, photos of the wounded and stories of carnage seem not to hit us as hard they do the people on the street.

-The devastation still breaks your heart, but you read it, see it, and write about it every day, so the pain isn’t as acute.
+The devastation still breaks our hearts, but we read it, see it, and write about it every day, so the pain isn’t as acute.

-Then you have a child, and something shifts — at least, it did for me.
+Then we have children and something shifts — at least, it did for me.
 I’m more on edge.
-I think a lot about how to teach Baby Bird to stay safe in the event of a (school shooting, stabbing, bombing, any other horrific attack).
+I think a lot about how to teach Baby Bird to stay safe in the event of a school shooting, stabbing, bombing, or any other horrific attack.